Open Bible Data Home About News OET Key

 USTWealthy people easily make many friends,

-⇔ but poor people lose even the friends they have.
+⇔ but when people become poor, they lose even the friends they have.

 ⇔ but a poor man is deserted by his friend.